gokulkrishnan2005/Module-1/CONDITIONAL STATEMENTS- DIVISIBLE BY 11.md

 ## Experiment No: 4 – Conditional Statements- Divisible by 11

 ## AIM
-To Write a Python program to check whether the given number is divisblee by 11 using if..else statement
+To Write a Python program to check whether the given number is divisble by 11 using if..else statement
 ## ALGORITHM
 Input Step: Get the integer a from the user.